preactjs/preact-router/README.md

 `<Link>` is just a normal link, but it automatically adds and removes an "active" classname to itself based on whether it matches the current URL.

+By default Link allow bubbling event on click, but you can control it by prop `preventBubbling`.

 ```js
 import { Router } from 'preact-router';
 import { Link } from 'preact-router/match';